jenkinsci/azure-ad-plugin/README.md

 1. Click `Verify Application` to make sure your input is valid.

+1. Save the configuration, (logged-in users will have permission to do anything)

+1. Log in with Azure AD

+1. Return to 'Configure Global Security' to configure authorization

 _Note: if you haven't setup Graph API permissions, verify application will fail, skip over this step_

 ## Authorization